FrostyX/fedora-magazine/2021-december.md

 [Copr][copr] is a build-system for anyone in the Fedora community.
 It hosts thousands of projects for various purposes and audiences.
-Some of them should never be installed by anyone, some are already being transitioned to the official Fedora Linux repositories.
-Copr gives you the opporunity to install 3rd party software that is not available in Fedora Linux repositories, try nightly versions of your dependencies, use patched builds of your favorite tools to support some non-standard use-case, and to just experiment freely.
+Some of them should never be installed by anyone, some are already being transitioned to the official Fedora Linux repositories, and the rest is somewhere in between.
+Copr gives you the opportunity to install 3rd party software that is not available in Fedora Linux repositories, try nightly versions of your dependencies, use patched builds of your favorite tools to support some non-standard use-case, and just experiment freely.

 If you don't know [how to enable a repository][copr-docs-enable] or if you are concerned about whether
 [is it safe to use Copr][copr-docs-security], please consult the [project documentation][copr-docs].

-This article takes a closer look at some interesting projects that recently landed in Copr.
+This article takes a closer look at interesting projects that recently landed in Copr.

 ## Glow
-[Glow][glow] is a markdown reader for your command-line.
-It automatically discovers markdown files in git projects and subdirectories but it is also possible to specify path to a local file or an online URL when starting the program.
-Glow also provides integration with the [Charm Cloud][charm-cloud] and allows to _stash_ files into your privete, end-to-end encrypted collection.
+[Glow][glow] is a markdown reader for the command line.
+It automatically discovers markdown files in git projects and subdirectories, but it also allows to specify a local path or an online URL when starting the program.
+Glow also provides an integration with the [Charm Cloud][charm-cloud] and allows you to _stash_ files into your private, end-to-end encrypted collection.

 ![Glow][glow-img]